 Try separating your keywords into manageable themes.
 This will help you keep track of your account more easily and make it simpler to organise.
 You might want to do this according to the customer journey, like differentiating between upper-funnel and lower-funnel keywords.
 Alternatively, you could base these categories around categories of your products, services or other areas.

 For example, say you sell rings.
 You would then have a group of keywords for “engagement rings” and another set of keywords for “wedding rings”.
 Next, create separate ad groups for these keyword groups and write specific ads targeting engagement ring searchers and other ads specifically written to attract those looking for wedding rings.
 Alternatively, you may want to group keywords by profitability or some other business metric.

 Pick the right number of keywords:

-Wider Keywords with Search Remarketing:
+Using Wider Keywords with Search Remarketing:

 Hopefully, this article has shown you what keywords are and how they are used effectively in PPC to grow your business.
-PPC isn’t a difficult concept to grasp and the use of keywords should be easy to understand once you realize their importance in getting your business noticed.
+PPC isn’t a difficult concept to grasp and the use of keywords should be easy to understand once you realise their importance in getting your business noticed.